The brief for 2023 - “How can young people be better supported to thrive in green jobs?”

 We want to hear students’ own views on how they feel they can be better supported to succeed in the green jobs market.
 Students are invited to approach the topic however they wish.
 They are strongly encouraged include their own personal views, perspectives and experiences to help bring their thoughts and visions alive.

-Each student was invited to submit one essay in English, entitled: “How can young people be better supported to thrive in green jobs?”
+Each student is invited to submit one essay in English, entitled: “How can young people be better supported to thrive in green jobs?”

 The essay length varies by age as follows: